rust-lang/rfcbot-rs/CONTRIBUTING.md

 See config.rs for the environment variables expected.
 Also, rocket env vars are supported.

+You can also create a [local `.env` file](https://github.com/dotenv-rs/dotenv#examples) which will be added to the environment variables the server sees.

 ### Database dumps

 It can be useful to have a database with some existing data to start from.
 "Bootstrap" files are available at https://www.dropbox.com/sh/dl4pxj1d49ici1f/AAAzZQxWVqQzVk_zOksn0Rbya?dl=0.
 They usually are behind several migrations, so you'll still need to run the migrations if you start from one.

+See [below](#database) for information about restoring from a bootstrap file.

 ### Running server processes